-As of December 31, 2020 As of December 31, 2 • 31, 2019 Finance lease cost: Amortization of right-of-use assets \$ 1,078 \$ 360 ) Interest on lease liabilities 1,301 440 Total finance lease cost \$ 2,379 \$ 800 Operating lease cost 8,664 12,218 Variable lease cost 9,950 92 Total lease cost \$ 20,993 = \$ 13,110 Other information: Cash paid for amounts included in the measurement of lease liabilities Operating cash flows for finance leases \$ 1,301 \$ - Operating cash flows for operating leases \$ 8,813 \$ 10,060 Financing cash flows for finance leases \$ 936 \$ (4,503) Right-of-use assets obtained in exchange for new finance lease liabilities \$ \$ 20,310 Right-of-use assets obtained in exchange for new operating lease liabilities \$ 1,205 \$ 47,436 Weighted average remaining lease term - finance leases 9.6 years 10.6 years Weighted average remaining lease term - operating leases 4.4 years 5.0 years Weighted average discount rate - finance leases 8.6 % Ď 8.6 % Weighted average discount rate - operating leases 7.4 % Ó 7.4 %
+As of December 31, 2021 As of Decemb nber 31, 2020

+Finance lease cost:

+Amortization of right-of-use assets \$ 1,078 \$ 1,078

+Interest on lease liabilities 1,300 1,301

+Total finance lease cost \$ 2,378 \$ 2,379

+Operating lease cost 12,125 8,664

+Variable lease cost 7,043 9,950

+Total lease cost \$ 21,546 \$ 20,993

+Other information: Cash paid for amounts included in the measurement of lease liabilities Operating cash flows for finance leases \$ 1,300 \$ 1,301 Operating cash flows for operating leases \$ 14,598 \$ 8,813 Financing cash flows for finance leases \$ 1,081 \$ 936 Right-of-use assets obtained in exchange for new finance lease liabilities \$ \$ Right-of-use assets obtained in exchange for new operating lease liabilities \$ 12,948 \$ 1,205 Weighted average remaining lease term - finance leases 8.6 years 9.6 years Weighted average remaining lease term - operating leases 3.8 years 4.4 years Weighted average discount rate - finance leases 8.6 % 8.6 % Weighted average discount rate - operating leases 7.0 %) 7.4 %

 In addition to the operating lease costs disclosed above, the Company also records variable consideration for variable lease payments in excess of fixed fees or minimum guarantees.
-Variable consideration related to the Company's leasing arrangements was \$9.9 million and \$0.1 million for the years ended December 31, 2020 and 2019, respectively.
+Variable consideration related to the Company's leasing arrangements was \$7.0 million and \$9.9 million for the years ended December 31, 2021 and 2020, respectively.
 Variable costs related to CMO manufacturing agreements are direct costs related to the manufacturing of ARIKAYCE and are capitalized within inventory in the Company's consolidated balance sheet, while the variable costs related to other leasing arrangements, not related to the manufacturing of ARIKAYCE, have been classified within operating expenses in the Company's consolidated statements of comprehensive loss.